+Even if we have written the densities of $S$ and of $H_1, L$ as differential forms, we need not keep track of the sign of the form, if we define the integrals to be positive.
+In the following, when the measure is clear, we will revert to using the term density for the scalar part.

-We are interested in obtaining an estimator for $\Sigma$.
-In particular, we are concerned with the estimators of the eigenvalues $\lambda=(\lambda_1, \ldots, \lambda_p)$ of $\Sigma$.
-This is because we wish to consider estimators for $\Sigma$ that are orthogonally equivariant.
+We are interested in obtaining an estimator for $\Sigma$ that belongs to the class of orthogonally equivariant estimators.
 This equivariance is intended in the usual meaning.
 Namely, consider the action of the orthogonal group $O(p)$ on the sample space that is defined by $X \mapsto X G^\top$, or equivalently, by $S \mapsto GSG^\top$.
 We require $\hat{\Sigma}(S) \mapsto G \hat{\Sigma}(S) G^\top$, which is the same way as $\Sigma$ transforms $\Sigma \mapsto G\Sigma G^\top$.
 Under such action, $p(S)$ is invariant and so is the measure $(dS)$.
 This equivariance implies that the eigenvectors of $\hat{\Sigma}$ are the same as those of $S$.
-This is to say that the estimators are of the form $\hat{\Sigma} =H \hat{\Lambda} H^\top$, where the non-zero elements of the diagonal matrix $\hat{\Lambda}$ are functions of the non-zero eigenvalues of $S$ and the orthogonal matrix $H =[H_1: H_2]$ is that of the eigenvectors of $S$ (\cite{Stein_Russian}).
-In the case in which $p>n$, the zero eigenvalue has multiplicity $(p-n)$, so that the corresponding eigenvectors of $S$ given by the $(p-n)$ columns $H_2=(h_{n+1}, \ldots, h_p)$, are determined only up to an orthogonal transformation of the last $(p-n)$ coordinate axes.
+This is to say that the estimators are of the form $\hat{\Sigma} =H \hat{\Lambda} H^\top$, where the elements of the diagonal matrix $\hat{\Lambda}$ are functions of the non-zero eigenvalues of $S$ and the orthogonal matrix $H =[H_1: H_2]$ is that of the eigenvectors of $S$ \citep{Stein_Russian2}.
+In the case in which $p>n$, the zero eigenvalue has multiplicity $(p-n)$, so that the corresponding eigenvectors of $S$ given by the $(p-n)$ columns $H_2=(h_{n+1}, \ldots, h_p)$, are unique only up to an orthogonal transformation of the last $(p-n)$ coordinate axes.